Skip to main content

 Display Field Width

-This allows you to choose between Auto, Narrow, Medium, or Wide to determine how the Display Field displays.
+This allows you to choose between Auto, Narrow, Medium, or Wide to determine how the Display field is displayed.

 Fill Color